Jen Beagin: Professional life

 Among other jobs, Beagin was a long time housecleaner.
 This inspired the character of Mona, who is the housecleaner protagonist of her first two books.
-And, like the character Greta in the novel "Big Swiss," Beagin also transcribed therapy sessions "briefly."
+Additionally, like the character Greta in the novel Big Swiss, Beagin also transcribed therapy sessions briefly.

 Published works

 Pretend I'm Dead (2015)

-Pretend I'm Dead, her first novel, received a starred review from Kirkus Reviews which also noted it among the Best Fiction of 2018.
+Pretend I'm Dead, her first novel, received a starred review from Kirkus Reviews, which also noted it among the best fiction of 2018.
 Pretend I'm Dead was shortlisted for the Center for Fiction First Novel Prize.
-The popular website Emily Books gave an early positive review of the book, the first edition of which was published by Northwestern University Press in 2015.
+The website Emily Books gave an early positive review of the book, the first edition of which was published by Northwestern University Press in 2015.
 The novel was reissued as a hardcover in 2018 by Simon & Schuster.

 Vacuum in the Dark (2019)

 Vacuum in the Dark, a sequel to Pretend I'm Dead, received a starred Kirkus review and was named a best book for February 2019 by Oprah Magazine.
-Publishers Weekly has a starred review, calling it "a sharp and superb novel" that "pulls no punches—this novel is viciously smart and morbidly funny."
+Publishers Weekly gave it a starred review, calling it "a sharp and superb novel" that "pulls no punches—this novel is viciously smart and morbidly funny."

 Big Swiss (2023)

-Big Swiss is about a woman who transcribes sex therapy sessions and how she falls for a client Flavia, the titular "Big Swiss".
+Big Swiss concerns a woman who, while transcribing sex therapy sessions, falls for a client named Flavia, the titular "Big Swiss".

-Publishers Weekly Tip Sheet notes that "This unconventional love story has a surplus of appeal from page one."
+Publishers Weekly Tip Sheet noted: "This unconventional love story has a surplus of appeal from page one."

 Critical reception

 Entertainment Weekly said: "Beagin stands out among fiction's fresh crop of promising voices."
-NPR Books says that "Beagin is a wonderfully funny writer who also happens to tackle serious subjects."
+NPR Books said that "Beagin is a wonderfully funny writer who also happens to tackle serious subjects."